Best friend gifts can be tricky. But our DIY birthday gifts for your best friend are always a hit.

 DIY sugar scrubs take a few minutes to make and a few ingredients out of your kitchen.
 But it’ll let your BFF pamper herself after a long day running around campus.
 “I’d probably want to receive a homemade sugar scrub because they smell good and they’re useful,” said Sullivan.

 Give your BFF’s book the TLC they need.
 Merritt said, “I saw some really cute bookends on Pinterest that I thought about making for my best friend because we’re both huge book worms and I love crafting.”
 You can make bookends out of basically anything as long as you attach it to a solid block that’ll stop the books from falling.
 Paint a figurine of her favorite animal a chic color like black or gold and superglue it to an L-shaped block.
 Or use geometric shapes for a cleaner look.
+Even hot glueing a favorite crystal to the block will give it a super sleek and shiny look!

 Print pictures of your favorite memories and let your BFF do the decorating.
 Larocque said, “Brenda gave me a bunch of photos from throughout the year.
 It was all pictures of our friend group.
 I was able to hang them and stick them on my wall.”
 Tabria also said she’d want a photo collage of moments shared with her friends and family to hang on the wall.
 “I’m a very family-oriented person, so I would like something that reminds me of my loved ones.”